Loltron/ARCADIT/README.md

-# Android social media app mainly coded in JAVA on android studio.
+# Android social media app, coded in JAVA.
 # Inspired by reddit, quora and other apps.
 # Custom UI design.